RicoJia/ricojia.github.io/_posts/2026/2026-01-11-CUDA-GPU-Architecture.markdown

 Voltage Regulation:

 - A graphics card will have 12v input, and 1.1v output to the GA102 chip.
 This could produce significant amount of heat, so we need a heat sink.

-- A graphics card also has 24 graphics memory chips (GDDR6x, GDDR7).
+A graphics card also has 24 graphics memory chips (GDDR6x, GDDR7).
 In gaming, 3D models are loaded  `SSD ->  graphics memory -> L2 cache`.

 -  L2 is just a hardware cache between global memory and the SMs.
 - It's not directly controllable by us
 - A GA102 chip has 2 L2 Cache (3MB each), which is very limited
 - The 24 graphics memory chips transfer 384 bits/s (bus width) for`graphics memory -> L2 cache`.
 The bandwidth is 1.15Tbytes/s
 - Graphics memory chips micron GDDR6x encodes 2 bits into 1 4-voltage level bit, using PAM4 encoding.
 But now, the industry agrees to use PAM3, an encoding scheme that uses 3 voltage levels that's on GDDR7
   - This improves power efficiency, reduces encoder complexity, and increases SNR
 - High-Bandwidth Memory Chip Micron HBM3E
   - This chip is a memory "cube", with layers of memory that are connected by "Through-Silicon Vias".
   - This is usually used in AI Datacenters 😊

 ## Data Transfer

+### NVLink vs PCIe

+`NV Link` is High-speed GPU ↔ GPU interconnect, used in multi-GPU systems.
+A laptop doesn't have it, instead it uses CPU - GPU PCIe, whose bandwidth is `~16GB/s`

 ### `pin_memory`